Daunted Afghans find refuge in former foe Russia

 Although still haunted by the decade-long war in which 15,000 Soviet troops were killed, Russia has renewed interest in Afghanistan, quietly allowing the local Afghan community to thrive as a gesture of goodwill.

 "The Russians now welcome us.
-It is not like before," said Ghulam Jalal, who heads the Center for Afghan Diasporas, an organization that finds work for Afghans in Russia and keeps their culture and languages alive.
+It is not like before," said Ghulam Jalal, who heads the Centre for Afghan Diasporas, an organisation that finds work for Afghans in Russia and keeps their culture and languages alive.

 Worried by intensifying violence in the NATO-led war against Taliban insurgents, Russia is flexing its muscles by proposing business and development plans in Afghanistan, which borders much of ex-Soviet Central Asia, viewed by Russia as its traditional sphere of influence.